fernandoescolar/vscode-solution-explorer/README.md

 - `vssolution.solutionExplorerIcons` "solution-explorer": custom items from vscode-solution-explorer extension. "mix": file and folder icons from the installed icons theme. "current-theme": all the icons are from the installed icons theme.

 - `vssolution.outputChannelMode` The solution explorer output channel mode: `show` on every single log, `append` but not show the pane or `none`.
--

 - `vssolution.showTerminalOnCommand` Show the terminal when a command is executed.

-- `vssolution.trackActiveItem` Select the active editor file in the solution explorer (not recomended).
+- `vssolution.trackActiveItem` Select the active editor file in the solution explorer (not recommended).

 - `vssolution.itemNesting` Sets whether related items will be displayed nested.